Updated on May 20, 2025 05:58 IST

 Q. Is criminology a rewarding profession?

-A. A criminologist with strong research abilities can frequently serve as a consultant or expert in public policy, assisting the federal, state, and municipal governments in passing legislation to deter future crimes and safeguard vulnerable populations.
+A. A criminologist with strong research abilities can frequently act as a consultant or expert in public policy, assisting the federal, state and municipal governments in passing legislation to prevent future crimes and protect vulnerable populations.
+Criminologists are the need of the hour.
+You can expect good salary packages.

 Q. What can criminalists accomplish?